MicrosoftDocs/cloud-adoption-framework/docs/get-started/cloud-concepts.md

 ## Step 3: Review the portfolio

-Regardless of the chosen cloud provider, all cloud hosting and environmental decisions start with an understanding of the portfolio of workloads.
+Whatever cloud provider you choose, all cloud hosting and environmental decisions start with an understanding of the portfolio of workloads.
 The Cloud Adoption Framework includes a few tools for understanding and evaluating the portfolio.

 **Deliverables:**